Woman's struggle for police to apologise for 'assault'

 Lorraine said this amounted to a "general refusal" by the Met for them to look at disciplining the officers involved.

-After this she threatened, for a second time, a judicial review, however this had to be abandoned because she was no longer eligible for legal aid so she could then only pursue civil action.'No willingness'
+After this she threatened, for a second time, a judicial review, however this had to be abandoned because she was no longer eligible for legal aid so she could then only pursue civil action.

 As a result of this action, the force paid her several thousand for false imprisonment, assault and malicious prosecution, together with a letter of apology, however it refused to admit liability.